 - Clare Estelle Turner died at age 4.

 - Zetta Blanche Turner, b.
 April 13, 1886, m1.
 David William Cowdrey on March 1, 1903 in Hamilton Co., Ohio, m2.
 Curtis N. Gilbert on Sept.
 9, 1915 in Dearborn, Ind., m3.
 Carl Wortman, d. after 1971.
 David W. Cowdrey died on April 3, 1928 in Georgetown, Brown Co., Ohio (see death certificate).
 Blanch Turner Cowdrey was listed as his married, widowed or divorced spouse; by this time, it is probable that Blanche was already married to her third husband, Carl Wortman (see pictures of Blanche around age 9 and at the Turner Reunion in 1925.

-George W. Turner worked for the United States Postal Service and moved to Ft.
-Thomas, Ky.
-He died there on July 1, 1912.
+George W. Turner worked for the United States Postal Service and moved to northern Kentucky.
+He died in Dayton, Campbell Co., Ky. on July 1, 1912.
 Martha Melissa (Forbes) Turner moved back to Oakley, a Cincinnati suburb, where she lived with her daughter, Zetta Blanche Wortman.
 Martha Melissa Turner was blind the last few years of her life.
 She died on July 16, 1934 (see Martha Melissa Turner's death certificate).

 On Aug.
 27, 1890, Jeanette Turner, the daughter of George Washington and Martha Melissa Turner, married Elmore Grant Brown of Newtown, Ohio (see Brown, Part 3).